jolbinsk1/jolbinsk1/README.md

 <h3 align="left">Hi all!
 My name is Julian and I am a data scientist with experience in medical imaging analysis and research psychology.</h3>

 <p>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🌱 I’m currently learning to create interactive dashboards with Dash and Plotly
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🌱 I recently completed an MSc in Data Science from Tilburg University

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 👨‍💻 All of my projects are available at: https://www.julian-olbinski.com